hatfullr/fluxcal/README.md

 ./install
 ```
 DO NOT RUN AS ROOT.
 This script will unzip the required included data files,
-build `flux_cal`, and link the plotting suite to your home directory.
-We strongly
+build `flux_cal`, and link both the executable and the plotting suite to your
-recommend you perform a file integrity check by running
+home directory.
+We strongly recommend you perform a file integrity check,
 ```
 ./integrity_check
 ```